The Amboy Dukes (band): Musical style

 The Encyclopedia of Heavy Metal Music says that the Amboy Dukes were a psychedelic rock band that "pioneered a proto-metal and psychedelic combination".
 Later in life, the fiercely anti-drug Ted Nugent would claim that the Amboy Dukes did not celebrate drug use as other late-1960s and early 1970s bands did.
-Nonetheless, AllMusic says that Steve Farmer "penned the drug-fixated lyrics, adding a psychedelic sensibility to an otherwise proto-metal sound".
-The band's music was also categorized as acid rock by The Guide to United States Popular Culture and the Encyclopedia of Recorded Sound, as well as hard rock in Rock Obituaries - Knocking On Heaven's Door and The Rock Cover Song: Culture, History, Politics.
-They were also cited as a proto-punk band.
+Online music journalist Jason Ankeny would later write that second guitarist Steve Farmer "penned the drug-fixated lyrics, adding a psychedelic sensibility to an otherwise proto-metal sound".
+Other 21st century lookbacks at the band categorize their music acid rock as well as hard rock.
+They have also been called a proto-punk band.

-Nugent's early guitar playing style with his signature Gibson Byrdland positioned high on his chest became an iconic playing style that visually distinguished him from other players.
+Nugent's iconic guitar playing style with his signature Gibson Byrdland positioned high on his chest visually distinguished him from other players.
 He combined this with his natural virtuosity and frenzied playing style on lead, adding sonic distinction to his unusual visual approach.
 This gave him an edge as a performing artist.
 Nugent's appreciation for his guitar inspired him to compose the song "Flight of the Byrd", which was released as a single and as part of their most popular album, Journey to the Center of the Mind.